FujiNetWIFI/fujinet-firmware/README.md

 #FujiNet
 =========
-A multi-function peripheral built on ESP32 hardware being developed for the Atari 8-bit systems
+A multi-function peripheral built on ESP32 hardware being developed for the multiple 8-bit systems

 ### Please see the [GitHub wiki](https://github.com/FujiNetWIFI/fujinet-platformio/wiki) for documenation and additional details.